cytan299/tribahtinov/README.md

 Thanks to Satoru Takagi, you can use his webapp to generate the mask rather than download and install my program to do this.

+## Acknowledgements

+The author would like to thank Satoru Takagi (25 Jul 2017) for his contributions for improving _generate.py_.
+His contributions added the following options for the user:

+* setting the stem width
+* setting the ratio between the slit and stem widths.

 ## Copyright